A City-Light series by Oliver Ressler in Munich

-At busy sites in Munich’s inner city, 175 x 119 cm posters will be presented as City Lights from 14 May to 10 June 2002.
-The repressive actions of both politics and police against the demonstration on the occasion of the 38th NATO security conference which took place from 1 – 3 February 2002 in Munich provides a starting point for the poster series.
+At busy sites in Munich’s inner city, posters (175 x 119 cm) were presented as City Lights from 14 May to 10 June 2002.
+The repressive actions of both politics and police against an demonstration on the occasion of the 38th NATO security conference which took place from 1 – 3 February 2002 in Munich provides a starting point for the poster series.
 Munich’s chief mayor, Christian Ude (SPD), took an unverified claim from the German constitutional protection agency, that 3,000 “violence-prone demonstrators” were planning excessive acts of violence and a “de-glassing” of Munich’s inner city as cause to impose a three-day demonstration ban.
-The lifting of the Schengen agreement and the prohibition for demonstration participants to cross the border from neighboring countries accompanied this measure in order to avoid, according to Bavaria’s Minister of the Interior Günther Beckstein (CSU), “leftist, cross-border violence tourism.”
+The lifting of the Schengen agreement and the prohibition for demonstration participants to cross the borders from neighboring countries accompanied this measure in order to avoid, according to Bavaria’s Minister of the Interior Günther Beckstein (CSU), “leftist, cross-border violence tourism.”

 Through the construction of fictive threatening scenarios, people were hindered from practicing their democratic rights and the proudly claimed “Liberalitas Bavariae” (the Bavarian liberalness) of politics, police, secret service and media were trampled on.